rclahoz/peak-frontend-task/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## RUN PEAK APP AS PWA
+## How run Peak Frontend App as PWA

-## Build
+## First run a Build

-Run `ng build ''prod` to build the project for a production build.
+Run `ng build --prod` to build the project for a production build.
 This will create a `dist` folder inside the project root.

 ## Angular PWA

 Run the command `npm i -g http-server` for install a local http server.
-In this way the app is able to run as pwa app.
+In this way the app is able to run as a pwa app.

 ## Running Angular PWA